frostoven/Squoosh-with-CLI/README.md

 # Fork details

 Google decided to punish the heathens by removing all CLI features from Squoosh.
 This was apparently due to staffing issues.
-What a time to be alive.

-This is an older / modified version that preserves the old stuff.
-Google penalises people when they clone other sites, so the major objectives of this repo is to 1) have a tutorial section on the CLI stuff and 2) have a completely different home screen.
+This is an updated modified version that preserves the old stuff.
+It does not aim to preserve strict compatibility, but does aim to preserve old functionality.

 The original README follows below.